A-Z Waste & Recycling Directory

 Use our A-Z Directory to find out where your unwanted items can be recycled, collected or disposed of.
 Scroll or click on the first letter of the item you are looking for.
 You can also search the webpage using the Ctrl+F keys.

 IMPORTANT NOTE: As of 8 November 2022, REDcycle has temporarily suspended their collection services.
-The references to REDcycle in the below guide are temporarily unavailable.
 For now, soft plastics should be placed in the red-lidded bin until further notice.

 |Item||Where it should go|